121Development/dotfiles/README.md

 -- Plugins Nvim --

 LSPserver
-  LspInstallInfo - to see and install new plugins
+  LspInstallInfo - to see and install new plugins, i on top installs it

 # iTerm2
 ~/Library/Preferences/com.googlecode.iterm2.plist.